EPSRC funded COG-MHEAR Programme Grant

 EPSRC funded CogAvHearing

 Towards visually-driven speech enhancement for cognitively-inspired multi-modal hearing-aid devices. £0.51million grant awarded (Prof. Amir Hussain, Lead Principal Investigator) by UK Government’s Engineering & Physical Sciences Research Council (EPSRC) under the “Disruptive Hearing-Aid Technologies Call.
-Developing world's first MM hearing aid (that can see) in collaboration with Sheffield University, UK
+Developing world's first MM hearing aid (that can see) in collaboration with the CMI lab, Sheffield University, UK

 Medical Research Council (MRC), and Sonova Switzerland (leading hearing aid